Glioblastoma IDH wild-type

 Technique: Multiplanar, multisequence imaging has been obtained through the brain including pre and post contrast sequences, MR perfusion and MR spectroscopy.

 Findings: Within the right frontal lobe, there is a cluster of multiple adjacent peripherally enhancing lesions which together measure 3.4 x 3.5 x 4.0cm (cc x trans x AP).
 This is surrounded by a large amount of FLAIR hyperintensity which extends across the genu of the corpus callosum into the left frontal lobe, and involves the right internal capsule, lentiform nucleus and thalamus.
 The signal abnormality and enhancement involve the right frontal cortex as well as white matter.
 Within the right frontal lobe just superior to the sylvian fissure, there is a separate 10 mm nodule of enhancement.
 There is a large amount of mass effect, characterized by right frontal cortical sulcal effacement, compression of the right lateral and third ventricles and 11 mm of right to left shift and subfalcine herniation.
 There is a slight dilatation of the left lateral ventricle consistent with early hydrocephalus.
 Within the right frontal lobe, there is mild diffusion restriction and increased CBV.
 Spectroscopy demonstrates increased choline, decreased NAA and a lactate/lipid peak.
 The paranasal sinuses are clear.

 Conclusion: Findings are strongly favored to represent a high-grade glioma, although abscess and metastasis are much less likely differentials.

 1 case question available

 This case brings some of the difficulties that sometimes we found when reporting brain CTs in the emergency department.
-The patient came with a clinical history of fevers and delirium, making infection a favourable diagnosis.
+The patient came with a clinical history of fevers and delirium, making infection a favorable diagnosis.
 MRI Brain with advanced sequences (Spectroscopy and Perfusion) helped to narrow and spot a most certain diagnosis.

 Biopsy was performed and confirmed a glioblastoma.